apache/beam/website/www/site/content/en/documentation/basics.md

 A `PCollection` can be either bounded or unbounded.

- - _Bounded_ - A bounded `PCollection` is a dataset of a known, fixed size (alternatively, a dataset that is not growing over time).
+ - A _bounded_ `PCollection` is a dataset of a known, fixed size (alternatively, a dataset that is not growing over time).
 Bounded data can be processed by batch pipelines.
- - _Unbounded_ - An unbounded PCollection is a dataset that grows over time, with elements processed as they arrive.
+ - An _unbounded_ `PCollection` is a dataset that grows over time, and the elements are processed as they arrive.
 Unbounded data must be processed by streaming pipelines.

 These two categories derive from the intuitions of batch and stream processing,